The 2024-2027 ICATCH grant application is now open.

 - How clearly the application questions are answered, particularly descriptions of project goals, activities, and evaluation measures.

-- The project’s potential for sustainability beyond the 3-year grant cycle, and the potential for scale up or replication in other communities to impact more children and families.
+- The project’s potential for sustainability beyond the 3-year grant cycle and scale up or replication in other communities to impact more children and families.

 Contact our ICATCH staff at the American Academy of Pediatrics (AAP) for any additional questions.